Talwar: Characteristics

 The talwar was produced in many varieties, with different types of blades.
-Some blades are very unusual, from those with double-pointed tips (zulfikar) to those with massive blades (sometimes called tegha - often deemed to be executioner's swords but on little evidence).
+Some blades are very unusual, from those with double-pointed tips (zulfiqar) to those with massive blades (sometimes called tegha – often deemed to be executioner's swords but on little evidence).
 However, all such blades are curved, and the vast majority of talwars have blades more typical of a generalised sabre.
 As noted above, swords with blades other than curved sabre-blades, or possessing hilts radically different from the Indo-Muslim type are usually differentiated by name, though usage is not entirely consistent.

 Many examples of the talwar exhibit an increased curvature in the distal half of the blade, compared to the curvature nearer the hilt.
-Also relatively common is a widening of the blade near the tip (without the step (latchet) to the back of the blade characteristic of the yelman of the kilij).
+Also relatively common is a widening of the blade near the tip (often without the distinct step [latchet] to the back of the blade, characteristic of the yelman of the kilij).
 The blade profile of the British Pattern 1796 light cavalry sabre is similar to some examples of the talwar, and it has been suggested that the talwar may have contributed to the design of the British sabre.

 A typical talwar has a wider blade than the shamshir.
 Late examples often had European-made blades, set into distinctive Indian-made hilts.
 The hilt of the typical talwar, is of the Indo-Muslim type, and is often termed a "disc hilt" from the prominent disc-shaped flange surrounding the pommel.
 The pommel often has a short spike projecting from its centre, sometimes pierced for a cord to secure the sword to the wrist.
 The hilt incorporates a simple cross-guard which frequently has a slender knucklebow attached.
 The hilt is usually entirely of iron, though brass and silver hilts are found, and is connected to the tang of the blade by a very powerful adhesive resin.
 This resin, or lac, is derived from the peepal tree, it is softened by heating and, when cooled, it sets solidly.
 More ornate examples of the talwar often show silver or gold plated decoration in a form called koftgari.
 Talwars of princely status can have hilts of gold, profusely set with precious stones, one such, preserved at the Baroda Palace Armoury, is decorated with 275 diamonds and an emerald.